EEG and epilepsy

 Select the file: sample_epilepsy/data/tutorial_eeg.bin

-- The new file "Link to raw file" lets you access directly the contents of the EEG recordings
+The new files "Link to raw file" let you access directly the contents of the original EEG files.
+The menu "Review raw file" does not actually copy any data to the database.
+More information.

-- The channel file "Deltamed channels" in the (Common files) folder contains the name of the channels, but not their positions.
+- The channel file "Deltamed channels" contains the name of the channels, but not their positions.
 We need to import separately the positions of the electrodes (either a standard cap or accurate positions digitized with a Polhemus device or any other tracking system).

 Prepare the channel file